cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-host-pool.md

 **Properties:**

   * `pool` relative path to a pool configuration file.
 This is where you define all the hosts participating in the pool.
-  * `directory` the directory to run the service from inside the host.
+  * `working_directory` the directory to run the service from inside the host.
 Defaults to `/tmp/cloudify-host-pool-service`
   * `port` the port to run the service on.
 Defaults to `8080`
   * `source` the source code of the service.
 Defaults to `https://github.com/cloudify-cosmo/cloudify-host-pool-service/archive/master.zip`